Clomid 《Clomiphene》

 surgery (amputated).

-Even so blood sugar is just one of the things that should get your attention.
-That’s because the problems caused by high blood pressure and high cholesterol are often more serious than the ones caused by high blood sugar.
+Even so, blood sugar is just one of the things that should get your attention.
+That’s because the problems caused by high blood pressure and high cholesterol are often more serious than those caused by high blood sugar.

 Many people with diabetes aim for: